Aquas: Enhancing Domain Specialization through Holistic Hardware-Software Co-Optimization based on MLIR: Introduction

-Our contributions are as follows: \begin{itemize}[leftmargin=*] \item We introduce \apsmlir, a holistic open-source framework for unified ASIP hardware-software co-design built upon MLIR. \item We propose an enhanced synthesis flow with burst-capable DMA, memory subsystem support, and advanced HLS optimizations that unleash the performance potential of ASIP ISAXs. \item We design a novel e-graph-based retargetable compiler for automatic adoption of ISAXs, featuring a skeleton-component matching engine to map application code to complex instructions. \end{itemize}
+Our contributions are as follows: \begin{itemize}[leftmargin=*] \item We introduce \apsmlir, a holistic open-source framework for unified and automated ASIP hardware-software co-design built upon MLIR infrastructure. \item We propose an interface-aware synthesis flow that models microarchitectural memory interface attributes and automatically generates optimized hardware implementation. \item We design a novel retargetable compiler that couples MLIR’s structural representation with \egraph-driven equivalence exploration, facilitating robust mapping of application code to specialized ISAXs via a skeleton-components matching mechanism. \end{itemize}

-We demonstrate using two real-world case studies, point-cloud analysis and CPU large language model (LLM) inference.
-Compared to the baseline Rocket core, \apsmlir achieves up to 9.27\x and 7.60\x speedup on individual kernels, and 1.96\x and 2.09\x end-to-end speedup, respectively, with less than 34.41\% area overhead on end-to-end.
-Against the high-performance BOOMv3 out-of-order core, it achieves competitive performance while saving 67\% chip area, showcasing its area efficiency for domain-specific workloads.
+We showcase \apsmlir using four real-world case studies, including post-quantum cryptography, point-cloud processing, graphics rendering, and CPU LLM inference.
+Compared to the base core, \apsmlir achieves up to 15.61\x speedup on individual kernels, and 1.95\x on end-to-end workloads.
+The integration of these ISAXs incurs less than 22.9\% area overhead on end-to-end.
+Against BOOM~\cite{zhao_sonicboom_2020}, a high-performance out-of-order core, and Saturn~\cite{zhao_saturn_2024}, a RISC-V vector unit, it achieves competitive performance while saving 92.3\% and 34\% chip area, respectively, without frequency degradation, demonstrating its area efficiency for domain-specific workloads.